Atari 2600 homebrew: Games

-ROM hacking modifies existing ROM images.
-Modifications typically include new graphics and game colors, but may also include gameplay modifications and the ability to use a different controller than the one for which the game was originally designed.
+ROM hacking modifies existing game programs.
+This typically includes alternate graphics and colors, but may involve gameplay modifications and the ability to use a different controller than the one for which the game was originally designed.
 One hack target is the 2600 version of Pac-Man, in which the graphic elements are reworked to more closely resemble the arcade version.